aditya-cherukuru/opencart-acceptance-testing/README.md

 ---

 ## 📄 License
-Created for educational use as part of the **Software Testing course at THWS University**.
+Created for educational use for learning.

 ---